zhaow-de/bumpsemver/README.md

 A utility to simplify the version bumping for git repos.

-## Overview

 This application is a rework of the famous `bumpversion` tool.
 The
 [original repo](https://github.com/peritus/bumpversion) seems like abandoned.
 Several fundamental changes are introduced, which make the fork-and-extend approach infeasible:
 1. dropped Python 2 support
 2. boosted the test coverage to 95%+
-3. dropped many irrelevant feature to reduce complexity. (e.g. customized version component support)
+3. dropped many irrelevant features to reduce complexity. (e.g. customized version component support)
-4. introduced JSON support to make it work for package-lock.json
+4. introduced JSON support to make it work for package-lock.json, YAML support to make it work for Ansible plays
 5. narrowed the versioning scheme to semver-only

 ## Installation